Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Analysis Methodology

 Bialas and Zalewski ~\cite{Bialas:1990vh} suggested that phase transition, occurring in systems far away from the thermal equilibrium, could be the key to the emergence of intermittent behaviour~\cite{Peschanski:1989yu, Peschanski2:1991}.
 It is proposed that particle distributions across various spatial and temporal scales can be characterized by a coefficient, $\lambda_{\rm{q}}$ related to the intermittency index $\varphi_{\rm{q}}$ through \textit{q} as

-For the non-thermal phase transition $\lambda_{\rm{q}}$ is predicted to go through a minima at some value of $q=q_{\rm{c}}$~\cite{Ahmad:2010aaz} which separates the region with large number of bins containing particles $\leq q_{\rm{c}}$ and region ($q \geq q_{\rm{c}}$) with a few bins having rarely occurring large multiplicity spikes $\geq q_{\rm{c}}$.
+For the non-thermal phase transition $\lambda_{\rm{q}}$ is predicted to go through a minimum at some value of $q=q_{\rm{c}}$~\cite{Ahmad:2010aaz} which separates the region with large number of bins containing particles $\leq q_{\rm{c}}$ and region ($q \geq q_{\rm{c}}$) with a few bins having rare large-multiplicity spikes $\geq q_{\rm{c}}$.
 Identifying the order parameter with the multiplicity density, to a high degree of accuracy, it was observed~\cite{Hwa:1992uq} that $F_{\rm{q}}$ satisfies the power-law behaviour

 where $\beta_{\rm{q}}$ = $\varphi_{\rm{q}}$/$\varphi_{\rm{2}}$.
 The scaling of higher order NFM with the second order NFM as in the above equation is termed as \textit{F-scaling} or \textit{order scaling}. $\beta_{\rm{q}}$ is observed to be related to $q$ through a scaling exponent $\nu$ as;